grover/homebridge-flower-sensor/README.md

 ## Using this plugin

 To use this plugin I recommend a [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/).
-You can monitor multiple Flower Power devices in one homebridge.
+You can monitor multiple Flower Power devices in one homebridge on one Raspberry Pi Zero W.

 * [Install on a Raspberry Pi](docs/raspberrypi.md)
 * [Install on a Mac](docs/macos.md)